briandooley/curly/README.md

 # curly
-Script to check for unrendered attributes on docs pages
+Python script to check for unrendered attributes on docs pages

-Requires:
+Requires the following python libraries:

     pip install requests